zscott/MultiBitExchange/README.md

 ## Ultimate goals of MultiBit Exchange

 MultiBit Exchange is relatively new, but I have ambitious plans:

-* Decentralized - be resistant to shutdown and DDOS attacks.
+* Decentralized - be resistant to shutdown and DDoS attacks.
 * Reliable - be able to run with as close to zero downtime as possible.
 * Reusable - be simple to understand, leverage, and extend.
 * Robust - be thoroughly tested and publicly scrutinized.